libor-m/ngs-course/02-genomics.rst

 .. code-block:: bash

+  # repeating input in paste causes it to take more lines from the same source
   < cat *.fastq | paste - - - - | cut -f 1-3 | less

 2. Make a TAB-separated file having four columns:

     1. chromosome name
     2. number of variants in total for given chromosome
     3. number of variants which pass